interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 For a display area with a diagonal greather than *NetDetailsMaxDisplayAreaDiagonal* and less than *NetMaxDisplayAreaDiagonal*, **[astm.f3411.v22a.NET0480](../../../../requirements/astm/f3411/v22a.md)** requires that a Display provider shall cluster UAs in close proximity to each other using a circular or polygonal area covering no less than *NetMinClusterSize* percent of the display area size.
 This check validates that the display area of a cluster, measured and provided in square meters by the test harness, is no less than *NetMinClusterSize* percent of the display area.

+#### Successful details observation check

+Per **[interuss.automated_testing.rid.observation.ObservationSuccess](../../../../requirements/interuss/automated_testing/rid/observation.md)**, the call for flight details is expected to succeed since a valid ID was provided by uss_qualifier.

+#### Current state present check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the current state is present.
+If it is not, this check will fail.

+#### UAS ID presence in flight details check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the UAS ID is present in the information sent by the Display Provider. (**[astm.f3411.v22a.NET0470,Table1,1](../../../../requirements/astm/f3411/v22a.md)**)

+#### UAS ID (Serial Number format) consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that if the UAS ID is in serial number format, its format is valid. (**[astm.f3411.v22a.NET0470,Table1,1a](../../../../requirements/astm/f3411/v22a.md)**)

+#### Timestamp consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that timestamps are relative to UTC. (**[astm.f3411.v22a.NET0470,Table1,5](../../../../requirements/astm/f3411/v22a.md)**)

+#### Operational Status consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Operational Status, if present, is valid. (**[astm.f3411.v22a.NET0470,Table1,7](../../../../requirements/astm/f3411/v22a.md)**)

+#### Operator ID consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall (NET0470) provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Operator ID, if present, is valid. (**[astm.f3411.v22a.NET0470,Table1,9](../../../../requirements/astm/f3411/v22a.md)**)

+#### Current Position consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Current Position provided is valid. (**[astm.f3411.v22a.NET0470,Table1,10](../../../../requirements/astm/f3411/v22a.md)** and **[astm.f3411.v22a.NET0470,Table1,11](../../../../requirements/astm/f3411/v22a.md)**).
+If the observed Current Position do not contain valid latitude and longitude, this check will fail.
+TODO: If the resolution is greater than 7 number digits, this check will fail.

+#### Height Type consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Height Type (**[astm.f3411.v22a.NET0470,Table1,15](../../../../requirements/astm/f3411/v22a.md)**), if present, is valid.
+If the observed Height Type indicates a value different than Takeoff Location or Ground Level, this check will fail.

+#### Track Direction consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Track Direction (**[astm.f3411.v22a.NET0470,Table1,19](../../../../requirements/astm/f3411/v22a.md)**) is valid.
+If the observed Track Direction is less than -359 or is greater than 359, except for the special value 361, this check will fail.

+#### Speed consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Speed (**[astm.f3411.v22a.NET0470,Table1,20](../../../../requirements/astm/f3411/v22a.md)**) is valid.
+If the observed Speed is negative or greater than 254.25, except for the special value 255, this check will fail.

+#### Operator Location consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Operator Latitude (**[astm.f3411.v22a.NET0470,Table1,23](../../../../requirements/astm/f3411/v22a.md)**) and Longitude (**[astm.f3411.v22a.NET0470,Table1,24](../../../../requirements/astm/f3411/v22a.md)**), if present, are valid.

+#### Operator Altitude consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that, if present, the Operator Altitude is based on WGS-84 height above ellipsoid (HAE) and is provided in meters. (**[astm.f3411.v22a.NET0470,Table1,25](../../../../requirements/astm/f3411/v22a.md)**)

+#### Operator Altitude Type consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Operator Altitude Type is valid, if present. (**[astm.f3411.v22a.NET0470,Table1,26](../../../../requirements/astm/f3411/v22a.md)**)

 ## Cleanup